Isiah Kiner-Falefa Player Props: Yankees vs. Rays

 Isiah Kiner-Falefa At The Plate

-- In 10 of 23 games this season, Kiner-Falefa has had at least one hit, including one game with multiple hits.

-- He has not hit a long ball in his 23 games this season.
+- In 25 games played this season, he has not hit a long ball.

 - Kiner-Falefa has driven in a run in one game this season, and it was more than one in that game.